omega8cc/boa/docs/MAJORUPGRADE.md

 wget -qO- http://files.aegir.cc/BOA.sh.txt | bash
 ```

-The tools discussed above automate major OS upgrades, but you can still run them manually if you prefer, by adding the respective variable to `/root/.barracuda.cnf` and running the standard command `barracuda up-lts system` for the manual steps based upgrade:
+The procedure discussed above automates major OS upgrades by running them in the multi-step cycle, but you can still run the major OS upgrade with classic `barracuda up-lts system` command if you prefer, after adding the respective variable to `/root/.barracuda.cnf`.

 ### Devuan to Devuan Major OS Upgrades